NaserElziadna/tiaco/README.md

 Start to train your brain in this challenge! 🏆

 # Firebase - Cloud Firestore Data Structure (NoSQL)
+* create firebase account
+* create a project for the app
+* install the the google-services.json file in android > app folder
+* create cloud firestore database
+  > NOTE :: the data structer are specified at the end
+* create authentication template with google sign in

 ```yaml
 -> (ref) Users
 -> (document) 2UKVRiD23kaOnrwtVMHnE3Ru3Gr2